zhoupeihuang/react-native-website/cnwebsite/versioned_docs/version-0.61/integration-with-existing-apps.md

 }
 ```

 Finally, the `onActivityResult()` method (as shown in the code below) has to be overridden to handle the permission Accepted or Denied cases for consistent UX.
-Also, for integrating Native Modules which use `startActivityForResult`, we need to pass the result to the `onActivityResult` method of our `ReactInstanceManager` instance.

 ```java
 @Override